-The evolution of design began from an in-depth look at what the current zoning permissions allowed for.
-This resulted in two 16-storey high-rise buildings on each lot.
+When Lofty Riverside GP Inc secured both the 1335 and 1339 Bank Street parcels, the evolution of design development began.
+Taking an in-depth look at what the current zoning permissions allowed for, the first iteration resulted in two 16-storey high-rise buildings on each lot.
 The team comprehensively felt that this form did not allow for the best urban design outcome, it created a bulk that created a negative presence along the public space and streetscape.
 In looking at a few other options for density placement, the team decided to reorient the density towards the north portion of the parcel, shifting a rectangular block into a point tower with a six-storey podium.
 This limited shadowing impacts, created a more landmark building, and offered more efficient building maintenance operations.